uspel/react-framage/README.md

 npm i react-texture-atlas
 ```

-This library has been tested on: Chrome, Edge, Firefox.
+This library should function on major browsers such as Chrome, Edge and Firefox, but has not been tested on Internet Explorer.

 ## Usage